EXOTIC ARRIVALS THREATEN THE PEACE

 We found these two at the World League for the Protection of Animals in Sydney in early November 2016, when they were about 10 weeks old.

-Both these kittens may be rescued, but in character they are like chalk and cheese – about as different as two intimate friends could be, and I hope this page allows you to go some way towards understanding them as we do.
+Both these kittens may have been rescued, but in character they are like chalk and cheese – about as different as two intimate friends could be, and I hope this page allows you to go some way towards understanding them as we do.
 At the time of writing they were about eight months old.

 Kammi loves the world, whether the world is ready or not.
 She loves everyone, everything, and takes every opportunity to explore – everything.

 In her younger days, when her outdoor exposure was limited to the back yard, we found that that Guantanamo-grade security was required to keep her contained.
 Walls and fences were just things to separate and define cracks and other escape paths; trees barely rated as speed bumps.

 Kammi was more than a few months old when she moved into our lives, so we suspect she might already have had ample opportunity to escape a few previous owners by that time.

 In any case, she's not afraid of human contact, in fact she demands it; she will get her cuddle/rubs for a short time before wriggling free and returning to her favoured activity, whether that be exploring, escaping or sleeping.
 And she doesn't mind going through a bin looking for used cotton buds to play with.

 Her ease in the company of people suggests she benefitted from some early, well-timed love.